UniMath/agda-unimath/src/category-theory/adjunctions-large-precategories.lagda.md

 ### Unit of adjunction

-Given an adjoint pair `F ⊣ G`, we can construct a natural transformation `η : id → compose G F` called the unit of the adjunction.
+Given an adjoint pair `F ⊣ G`, we can construct a natural transformation `η : id → G ∘ F` called the unit of the adjunction.

 ```agda
 module _